tharwan/Gaussian-Python-Scripts/README.md

 # parse_fchk.py #

 To extract certain values, lets say the electron orbitals energies, you need information stored in the .chk files of a calculation.
 To do this you first have to make sure your calculation is setup to save the checkpoint files.
-To get the values out of the checkpoint file you then have to convert the files via the formchk tool included in gaussian to get a formated checkpoint file.
+To get the values out of the checkpoint file, which is in a binary format, you then have to convert the files via the formchk tool included in gaussian to get a formated checkpoint file (ASCI).

 This is done by the script saving every .chk file as a formated .fchk file.
 Then the alpha orbital energies are extraced, as well as the number of atoms to determin the energy gap between the HOMO/LUMO orbitals.
 Furthermore the first excited state energy from the .log files are read in.
 Both values are then stored in a text file, together with the number of the file from which they were read.